Surplus Asset Disposition: What It Is and How To Do IT

 Step 1 — Consolidate Your Data

-Start by pulling asset data from your source-of-truth systems.
-This ensures everyone works from one accurate list.:
+Strong surplus asset management starts with clean data.
+Begin by pulling asset details from your source-of-truth systems.
+This keeps every team working from one accurate list:

-• ERP (Enterprise Resource Planning) / WMS (Warehouse Management System) for inventory levels, lot numbers, and locations.
+• ERP (Enterprise Resource Planning) or WMS (Warehouse Management System) for inventory levels, lot numbers, and locations.

 • CMMS (Computerized Maintenance Management System) for maintenance history and utilization data.

-• Fixed asset register for book values, depreciation, and IDs.
+• Fixed asset register for book values, depreciation, asset IDs, and ownership details.

 Step 2 — Capture the Right Information